RJPearson94/terraform-provider-twilio/docs/resources/serverless_environment.md

 - `unique_name` - The unique name of the environment
 - `domain_suffix` - The domain suffix of the environment
 - `domain_name` - The domain name of the environment
-- `date_created` - The date that the environment was created
+- `date_created` - The date in RFC3339 format that the environment was created
-- `date_updated` - The date that the environment was updated
+- `date_updated` - The date in RFC3339 format that the environment was updated
 - `url` - The url of the environment